kpalok/Digifab/_posts/2018-05-07-summary-report.md

 *The final prototype in action*

 All source files can be found in the [main branch](https://github.com/kpalok/Digifab/tree/master) of our repository.
+We used this webpage for our representation because of all the pictures and gifs we have here.

 ### Lessons learned: